The V-2 Ballistic Missile Campaign on London 1944-45: A New Type of Blitzkrieg

 The Beginning: The German Society For Space Travel

-In the summer of 1927, as Germany had begun to rise out from the ashes of the First World War, a small group of rocket enthusiasts made up of mostly young scientists and engineers met at a small restaurant in Breslau to found the Society for Space Travel (Verein fur Ramschiffahrt, or VfR for short).
+As Germany began to rise out from the ashes of the First World War, a small group of rocket enthusiasts made up of mostly young scientists and engineers met at a small restaurant in Breslau to found the Society for Space Travel (Verein fur Ramschiffahrt, or VfR for short).
 Soon after their first meeting, the leader of this small group Herman Oberth, regarded as one of the fathers of modern astronautics, would recruit a young genius by the name of Wernher von Braun to join his club.
 Von Braun would soon stand out as the most charismatic of the young rocket enthusiasts and later became the leader of the VfR.
-Even as a young boy, von Braun had always dreamed of space travel but early in his quest the dark influences of war would push him to create the V-2 and give birth to the age of the ballistic missile.
+He was destined to become the most influential rocket designer in history.

 The Second World War